-- 1. The Executive Board agrees to allocate additional or new resource to: - (i) Developing up to 12 cycling 'greenways' in South Cambridgeshire (£480K for development work over 2 years (2017 2019)). - (ii) City Access project invest £5.045m to accelerate the delivery of the eight point plan.
+- a) AGREED to allocate additional or new resource to: - (i) Developing up to 12 cycling 'greenways' in Cambridge City and South Cambridgeshire (£480K for development work over 2 years (2017 2019)). - (ii) City Access project invest £5.045m to accelerate the delivery of the eight point plan.
 The need for significant resources was detailed in paragraph 13 of the January 2017 Board report.
-It enables the parallel and balanced progression of the eight delivery plans, including prioritisation of a parking strategy (£250K) and required staffing resources (£702K). - (iii) Co-investment in electric vehicle charging points across Cambridge (£100K one off cost in 17/18). - (iv) Travel audit to support case for Cambridge South Station and future transport requirements for the Biomedical Campus (£150K one off cost in 17/18). - (v) Initial feasibility work on South Cambridgeshire Travel Hubs, including on key routes (£100k one off cost in 17/18). - (vi) Strengthening programme management, governance, strategy and coordination capacity and funding finance and Democratic Services support (£339K over 3 years, mostly up front investment). - (vii)Strengthening public engagement and communications by investing in better systems, capacity and expertise (£338K over 3 years). - (viii) One year funding to Cambridge Promotions Agency to transition to fully-funded model (£40K). - (ix) Greater Cambridge strategic planning and transport framework towards 2050
+It enables the parallel and balanced progression of the eight delivery plans, including prioritisation of a parking strategy (£250K) and required staffing resources (£702K). - (iii) Co-investment in electric vehicle charging points across Cambridge (£100K one off cost in 17/18) - (iv) Travel audit to support case for Cambridge South Station and future transport requirements for the Biomedical Campus (£150K one off cost in 17/18). - (v) Initial feasibility work on South Cambridgeshire Travel Hubs, including on key routes (£100k one off cost in 17/18) - (vi) Strengthening programme management, governance, strategy and coordination capacity and funding finance and Democratic Services support (£339K over 3 years, mostly up front investment). - (vii) Strengthening public engagement and communications by investing in better systems, capacity and expertise (£338K over 3 years). - (viii) One year funding to Cambridge Promotions Agency to transition to fully-funded model (£40K). - (ix) Greater Cambridge strategic planning and transport framework towards 2050 (£230K one off cost in 17/18). - (x) City Centre spaces and movement framework (£150K one off cost in 17/18). - (xi) Scaling up the Smart Cambridge programme and attracting further investment in data and technologies (£1.640m over 3 years).
+It will focus on three aspects:(a) Better quantity, quality and use of data to improve information available to citizens, (b) Embedding digital solutions and emerging technology in City Deal work streams to ensure long term sustainable success, and (c) A collaborative approach that uses the power of digital technologies to galvanise the business, community and academic sectors to work together and use their combined strengths to produce better outcomes for Greater Cambridge.

-- (£230K one off cost in 17/18). - (x) City Centre spaces and movement framework (£150K one off cost in 17/18). - (xi) Scaling up the Smart Cambridge programme and attracting further investment in data and technologies (£1.640m over 3 years).
-It will focus on three aspects:(a) Better quantity, quality and use of data to improve information available to citizens, (b) Embedding digital solutions and emerging technology in City Deal work streams to ensure long term sustainable success, and (c) A collaborative approach that uses the power of digital technologies to galvanise the business, community and academic sectors to work together and use their combined strengths to produce better outcomes for Greater Cambridge. - 2.
-That the Executive Board considers later in the year the following two indicative requests and to develop detailed business cases to enable Board decisions: - (i) Implementation of Residents' Parking Schemes within Cambridge City (indicative maximum of £1.0 m over 3 years). - (ii) Scaling up original pilot skills work on stimulating business demand for apprenticeships and improving careers advice in schools into second phase of activity and investing in a wider reach (indicative maximum of £2.1m over 3 years).
+- (xii) Implementation of residents' parking schemes within Cambridge City (indicative maximum of £1.0m over 3 years). - b) AGREED to consider later in the year the following indicative request and to develop a detailed business case to enable Board decisions: - (i) Scaling up original pilot skills work on stimulating business demand for apprenticeships and improving careers advice in schools into second phase of activity and investing in a wider reach (indicative maximum of £2.1m over 3 years).